All Episodes

 In what order?

-Um terrorist group, nation state actors, domestic political opponents are all playing inside of this space, and we need to take it seriously.
+Terrorist group, nation state actors, domestic political opponents are all playing inside of this space, and we need to take it seriously.

 I think for 15, 20 years now, we've been nibbling around the edges on how serious a threat this actually is.

-But this is very significant domain of security, uh both domestic and foreign policy are impacted by it.
+Both domestic and foreign policy are impacted by it.

-Rich, uh, I'm sorry, Phil Haney, let me ask you uh we had a thousand Muslims marching in Great Britain last night, and they want the caliphate advance there.
+We had a thousand Muslims marching in Great Britain last night, and they want the caliphate advance there.

-And I want to ask you through the the prism of everything that you knew and all your hard work of accumulating names that was deleted under the Obama administration.
+And I want to ask you through the prism of everything that you knew and all your hard work of accumulating names that was deleted under the Obama administration.

 You know, how do we build this back up?

-And have you been contacted by anybody in the Trump transition team to go to work for them of any of you?
+And have you been contacted by anybody in the Trump transition team to go to work for them, of any of you?

 What I'm looking for is restoration of our capacity to do the job that we took an oath to do.